 Pick one project where you owned a complex UI, state model, editor, collaboration feature, design-system workflow, or performance-sensitive interaction.

-Discuss the user problem, architecture, data model, performance bottlenecks, accessibility decisions, rollout, incidents, metrics, rejected alternatives, and what you would change now.
+Walk through the user problem, the architecture, the data model, the performance bottlenecks you fixed, the accessibility decisions, the rollout and incidents, the metrics you watched, and the alternatives you rejected.
+Know what you would change now.

 Figma publishes both company values and engineering values.
 Use stories about balancing quality with speed, responding to design feedback, improving a designer or developer workflow, changing your mind after a prototype or user signal, and explaining a technical compromise to cross-functional partners.

-Study the parts of Figma users touch every minute: canvas pan and zoom, drag and resize, hit testing, lasso selection, snapping, keyboard shortcuts, layers panel, properties inspector, comments, and component metadata.
-Explain how you keep those interactions fast, predictable, keyboard-accessible, and consistent when multiple users edit the same file.
+Study the parts of Figma users touch every minute: canvas pan and zoom, drag and resize, hit testing, lasso selection, snapping, keyboard shortcuts, layers panel, properties inspector, and comments.
+Explain how you keep those interactions fast, keyboard-accessible, and consistent when multiple users edit the same file simultaneously.

 Need a comprehensive resource to prepare for your Figma front end interviews?
 This all-in-one guide provides you with everything you need to ace them.